Hot Hang

 About:

 To tangle, untangle, detangle, angle it just right.
 Embracing the warmth, a hugged hip, a throbbing declaration.
 Joined together forever.
 And the idea of four heating pads sounds like a dinner party.
 Meals prepped, served steaming, a comfort wafts over (in the ways only the safety of warmth can).
 Here we have heating pads, outlets in the ground, walls ceilings plug in to slowness.
 Pillows form to us, to our shifts — pain maneuvers the body in the most surprising ways.
 Toss, turn, place pressure on.
 Wanting to exit the body to feel the pull out of pain.
 But pain is both in & out.
 A trend, predictable and cyclical.
-When new pain sprouts it's suddenly everywhere encompassing our everyday.Part of Towards a Warm Embrace at Perlman Teaching Museum, Carleton College
+When new pain sprouts it's suddenly everywhere encompassing our everyday.Comissioned as part of Towards a Warm Embrace at Perlman Teaching Museum, Carleton College

 Year: 2024